 Laurene Powell Jobs

 After her start as an MBA student at Stanford University, she met and married Steve Jobs in 1989, raising three children with the tech mogul.
 Besides motherhood, Powell Jobs was busy building an empire all her own ― one with a philanthropic focus.
-In 1997, she founded College Track, a nonprofit organization aimed to improve high school graduation rates and college enrollment for underrepresented students.
-She also founded the Emerson Collective, which works closely with entrepreneurs and organizations working in the fields of education, immigration reform and conservation.
+In 1997, she founded College Track, a nonprofit organization aimed at improving high school graduation rates and college enrollment for underrepresented students.
+She also founded the Emerson Collective, which works closely with entrepreneurs and organizations working in the fields of immigration reform, the environment and other social justice initiatives.

 The only daughter of Sam Walton ― and the heiress apparent to the Walmart empire ― Alice Walton snagged the top spot as the richest woman in the world after the death of Liliane Bettencourt in September 2017.